realmaster42/EverybodyEditsProtocol/README.md

 > The world description.

 ### <a id="rm-roomVisible">"roomVisible"</a>
-Occurs when the world accessibility is toggled.
+Occurs when the world accessibility is changed.

 `[0] Boolean` Accessible
 > Value indicating whether the world is now accessible by other players.